Poikilos/integratoredu/README.md

 * fix callback for yaml.write so it can be used, instead of yaml.writeSync and req.session.notice.

 ## Planned Features
+* overtime penalties?
+* autocomplete history
+* record a copy of each report exported in order to retain record in case data is changed later
+    * it could contain an automatic subreport of any changes made outside of the date range specified, and also automatically display that subreport.
+* display legal notices including restraining orders for the student in focus during clock out process
+* implement bar code reader for family id (and fill in appropriate fields)
 * [commute] email a contact on each student-microevent
 * [Employee Absence] Implement employee day off request page and page UAC
 * [Employee Absence] Allow multiple groups per person such as for email groups used for Employee Absence